Vietnam.vn - Nền tảng quảng bá Việt Nam

 Most people know that lifting weights builds muscle and strengthens bones, but this activity is impossible in space because of the lack of gravity.
 To combat this, astronauts use three exercise machines on the ISS, including a resistance device installed in 2009 that simulates free weights using vacuum tubes and flywheel cables.

 Exercising for two hours a day helps them stay in shape.
-“The best results are that astronauts do not have any broken bones when they return to Earth, although bone loss can still be seen on X-rays,” said Bokhari.
+“The best results are that astronauts do not suffer any broken bones when they return to Earth, although bone loss can still be seen on X-rays,” said Bokhari.

 Loss of balance is another problem, added Emmanuel Urquieta, vice chair of aerospace medicine at the University of Central Florida.
 It happens to all astronauts, even those who are only in space for a few days.
 After returning to Earth, astronauts must retrain their bodies during NASA’s 45-day post-mission rehabilitation program.